1 killed, 3 critically wounded in Lake Shore Drive shooting near Lincoln Park

 CHICAGO (WLS) -- A shooting on Lake Shore Drive near Lincoln Park left one man dead and three others critically wounded late Thursday night, Chicago police said.

-The shooting occurred at about 11:57 p.m. in the 2500-block of North Lake Shore Drive.
-Police said the victims told officers they were driving in a Honda Odyssey going northbound on Lake Shore Drive when a vehicle drove up alongside them and those inside fired multiple shots at the victims.
+The shooting happened just before midnight in the 2500-block of North Lake Shore Drive.
+Police said the victims told officers they were driving in a Honda Odyssey going northbound on Lake Shore Drive near the Fullerton exit when a vehicle drove up alongside them and fired multiple shots.

 Police said the shooters took off as the victims exited on Belmont and drove to a Walgreens parking lot, where ambulances transported the surviving victims to nearby hospitals.

+Hajhassan said he could hear one man yell, "I've been shot, please be careful with me," as police removed him from the bullet riddled van.
+He said police then smashed out one of the vehicles windows.

+"Maybe just to have visibility as to what was going on internally inside the van," Hajhassan explained.

-A 20-year-old man was shot in the chest and pronounced dead at the scene.
+A 20-year-old man was shot in the chest and pronounced dead at the scene, according to police.
 Authorities have not released his identity.

-Another 20-year-old man was shot in the shoulder and transported to Illinois Masonic Medical Center in critical condition.
-A 26-year-old man was shot in the head and torso and was also taken to Illinois Masonic Hospital in critical condition.
-A 22-year-old man was shot in the arm, chest and face and transported to Northwestern Memorial Hospital in critical condition.
+Another 20-year-old man was shot in the shoulder and a 26-year-old man was shot in the head and torso.
+Both were transported to Illinois Masonic Medical Center in critical condition.
+A fourth man, 22, was shot in the arm, chest and face, and transported to Northwestern Memorial Hospital in critical condition.

+"[One man] immediately just kind of fell on the floor right here on the corner."
+Hajhassan described.
+"You could see the bullet wound on his shoulder."

+Other neighbors in the Lakeview area said this type of scene is uncommon.

 No one is in custody and investigators believe the incident may have been a targeted shooting.